clxrityy/echord/README.md

 - [x] Feed display
   - [ ] Show the most recent activity from users you follow
   - [x] Show the most recent activity from all users
-  - [ ] Show the most recent activity from your own profile
+  - [ ] Show your most recent activity on your own profile
 - [ ] Open feed items in a modal
 - [x] Ability to remove your own feed items
 - [x] Remove your own favorited/saved songs